-Dependency on key supplier(s) Dependency on a small number of satellite manufacturers may reduce SES' negotiating power and access to advanced technologies and result in increased satellite procurement risk (e.g., due to technical difficulties and design problems with a particular model of satellite).
+OPERATIONAL RISKS Dependency on key supplier(s) Dependency on a small number of satellite manufacturers may reduce SES' negotiating power and access to advanced technologies and result in increased satellite procurement risk (e.g., due to technical difficulties and design problems with a particular model of satellite).
 SES mitigates these risks by maintaining a full level physical presence and oversight at manufacturer facilities throughout the spacecraft design, construction and acceptance.
 SES monitors manufacturers' supplier base and procurement sources and develops relationships with new suppliers where possible.
 SES is dependent on a limited number of launch service providers.
 As such, delays may be incurred in launching satellites in the event of a prolonged unavailability of service from a launch service provider.
-Launch delay(s) and / or launch failure(s) Launch delays are a possibility.
-Satellite launch and in-orbit insurance policies do not compensate for lost revenues and other consequential losses.
-SES attempts to mitigate the risk of delays by ensuring adequate margins in satellite procurement schedules.
-There is always a small but inherent risk of launch or early-orbit failure, resulting in a reduced satellite lifetime and/or functionality or the total loss of a satellite.
-SES mitigates such risks in several ways, including by technical risk management of each launch vehicle programme and asset insurance for each launch.
+SES monitors developments on the launcher market, including those in respect to new launch service providers and new launch vehicles.